On the form of the large deviation rate function for the empirical measures of weakly interacting systems: Weakly interacting It o processes

 with $\Law(X(0)) = \delta_{x_{0}}$, where $W$ is a standard $d_{1}$-dimensional Wiener process defined on some stochastic basis.
-Notice that the law of the solution itself appears in the coefficients of Equation~\eqref{EqSDELimit}.
-In the diffusion case, the corresponding Kolmogorov forward equation is therefore a nonlinear parabolic partial differential equation, and it corresponds to the McKean-Vlasov equation of the weakly interacting system defined by \eqref{EqSDEPrelimit}.
+Notice that the law of the solution itself appears in the coefficients of (\ref{EqSDELimit}).
+In the diffusion case, the corresponding Kolmogorov forward equation is therefore a non-linear parabolic partial differential equation, and it corresponds to the McKean--Vlasov equation of the weakly interacting system defined by (\ref{EqSDEPrelimit}).